Lexouden/jform-react/README.md

 Generate react forms using JSON objects

-> This package is a updated TypeScript rewrite of [liform-react](https://github.com/Limenius/liform-react)
+> This package is a updated TypeScript rewrite of [liform-react](https://github.com/Limenius/liform-react) and can be used as a drop-in upgrade/replacement

 ## Installation
 ``` bash